immutable/imx-core-sdk/README.md

 The Registration contract is a proxy smart contract for the Core contract that combines transactions related to onchain registration, deposits and withdrawals.
 When a user who is not registered onchain attempts to perform a deposit or a withdrawal, the Registration combines requests to the Core contract in order to register the user first. - users who are not registered onchain are not able to perform a deposit or withdrawal.

-Fore example, instead of making subsequent transaction requests to the Core contract, i.e. `registerUser` and `depositNft`, a single transaction request can be made to the proxy Registration contract - `registerAndWithdrawNft`.
+For example, instead of making subsequent transaction requests to the Core contract, i.e. `registerUser` and `depositNft`, a single transaction request can be made to the proxy Registration contract - `registerAndWithdrawNft`.

 [View contract](contracts/Registration.sol)